-The curricula also suggests that students should “give particular weight to qualitative approaches involved in representing place, and to analysing critically the impacts of different media on place meanings and perceptions” (DoE, 2014).
+The A level curricula also suggest that students should “give particular weight to qualitative approaches involved in representing place, and to analysing critically the impacts of different media on place meanings and perceptions” (DoE, 2014).

 A powerpoint to introduce qualitative methods for exploring places can be found here

-The new A level curricula also suggests that “places may be represented in a variety of different forms and use different media that often give contrasting images to that presented more formally or statistically… [this may include] photography, film, music, art, literature, poetry, graffiti”.
+Additionally, the new A level curricula suggests that “places may be represented in a variety of different forms and use different media that often give contrasting images to that presented more formally or statistically… [this may include] photography, film, music, art, literature, poetry, graffiti”.
 A film focusing on graffiti is noted above, and there is another based on a case study in Stokes Croft, Bristol here:

 Cosgrove, D. 1989 Geography is Everywhere: Culture and Symbolism in Human Landscapes.
 Gregory, D & Welford, R. eds.
 Horizons in Human Geography.
 Macmillan: Basingstoke.
 118-135